Azure/rhel-jboss-templates/README.md

     * A network security group if users choose to create a new virtual network.
     * A network interface with a private IP address.
 * Key software components
     * A JBoss EAP 7.4 standalone instance with user provided admin credentials.
-The `EAP_HOME` is `/opt/rh/eap7/root/usr/share/wildfly`.
+The **EAP_HOME** is **/opt/rh/eap7/root/usr/share/wildfly**.
     * OpenJDK 8, 11, or 17.
-The `JAVA_HOME` is a subdirectory of `/usr/lib/jvm`, depending on the selected JDK version.
+The **JAVA_HOME** is a subdirectory of **/usr/lib/jvm**, depending on the selected JDK version.
     * This JBoss EAP host can be registered to an existing Red Hat Satellite server for management.

 #### JBoss EAP Cluster on VM Scale Sets(PAYG/BYOS)

-The offer provisions the following Azure resources and a cluster of Red Hat JBoss EAP servers on an Azure virtual machine scale set.
+This offer provisions a Red Hat JBoss EAP server, JBoss EAP management console, and an EAP cluster on Azure Virtual Machine Scale Sets.
+All supporting Azure resources are automatically provisioned.

 * Computing resources
     * A virtual machine scale sets(VMSS) based on RHEL 8.6 image with the following settings based on user's choice: